DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/GroudStationProgrammingGuide.md

   Unlike waypoint task, the drone will execute hotpoint task immediately after the initialization step has been finished.

-  To initialize the hotpoint task, developers should set the radius, velocity and several other parameters then upload them.
+  To initialize the hotpoint task, developers should set the coordinate of point of interest, as well as the radius, velocity and several other parameters, then upload them.

   /CODE/